 Energy & Location Applications

-The current applications involve the definition and execution of a series of use cases, aimed at demonstrating the added value of geospatial data within the EPBD and EED policy lifecycles.
+The current applications involve the definition and execution of a series of use cases, aimed at demonstrating the added value of geospatial data within the Energy Performance and Buildings Directive (EPBD), the Energy Efficiency Directive (EED) policy lifecycles.

 The use cases are related to: